MichaelBaker/buffer-overflow-presentation/notes.md

 Ultimately a buffer overflow allows a non-privileged user to become a root user by getting a privileged program to execute code that the user has written.

-Possible due to the confluence of programmer error, language design, hardware architecture, and operating system architecture.

-To understand how each of these components contributes to this vulnerability, we need to start at the bottom and develop an accurate model of how the machine works.
+To understand how this attack works, we need to develop an accurate model of how the machine works.

-Here is the model we'll be using.
-The large rectangle is the computer's memory.
-Each box represents a chunk of memory in which we can store one piece of information.
-This can be a character, a number, or an instruction to the computer.
-It's important to note that there is no difference between instructions to the computer and data in this model.
-The memory itself only sees bytes.
-What makes the byte a number, character, or instruction is purely how we interpret it in our software.
+Explain the model

+The data can be a letter.

+The data can be a number.

+The data can be a instruction.
+It's up to us to interpret it.

 In order to use this data, we need a way to specify which box of data we're talking about and so each box has an address.
 When we want to store or retrieve something from the memory, we do so through its address.
 The last piece of our model is this special piece of memory where we store the address of the instruction for the computer to execute.
 This is how we tell the computer to consider one of our blocks to be an instruction rather than a piece of data.
 If the data's address is in this box, BAM, it's an instruction and the computer will execute it.
 I'll be calling it the instruction pointer because that's what it's called.

 Using that model we can describe how a user's input string can end up being run as if it were a program.
 Here's a program that does just that.
 First it reads a string from the user into memory.
 Then it sets the instruction pointer to the address of that string.
 So we've got instruction R that says to read a byte and store it at the next available address from the top, we've got instruction G that says to put the value of the next byte into the instruction pointer, and we've got instruction P that will print the next byte on the screen.
 So here's our program that will read our input and execute it as if it were another program